arthurdouillard/Soundrain/README.md

 ---

-### Beware
+### README

-With SoundRain you can even download music that the artist didn't allow to download.
 If you like the music, support the artist !
+Buy its music !:)

 ---

 ### How to use it

 You'll need module from requirements.txt plus pyqt5 and sip.
-`pip install -r requirements.txt`
+* `pip install -r requirements.txt`

+if using OSX and Homebrew:
-`brew install sip`
+* `brew install sip`
-`brew install pyqt5`
+* `brew install pyqt5`
+Else use your favorite package manager (as pyqt and sip aren't available on pip):

 To launch it in CLI:
 `python3 SoundRain.py`